GummiFactory/gummi_ee_popeye/README.md

 ![](https://github.com/frederico-klein/gummi_ee_handshake/blob/master/images/handshake_dovetail.png "New handshake end effector with dovetail end.")

-Package for definitions of the handshake Picker End Effector.
+Package for definitions of the handshake End Effector.

 ## Setting up a new end effector